-One notable action of the Provisional IRA’s ‘Long War’ was a series of protests and hunger strikes in British prisons.
-These protests were triggered by the British government’s removal of Special Category Status (SCS) for paramilitary prisoners in January 1976.
-Until then, these inmates had claimed the status of prisoners of war or political prisoners.
-Westminster’s decision to withdraw SCS meant that Republicans and Loyalists in Northern Ireland’s prisons were to be treated like common criminals.
-This infuriated both the prisoners and the leadership of paramilitary groups because it recast their actions as criminal rather than political or revolutionary.
-Republican protests were concentrated in HM Prison Maze’s H Block but mimicked by prisoners and internees elsewhere.
-The protestors employed different tactics and maintained their pressure for more than five years.
-Their efforts secured the restoration of Special Category privileges – but only after the deaths of ten Republican hunger strikers.
+A notable feature of the Provisional IRA’s ‘Long War’ were protests and hunger strikes in British prisons.
+These actions were triggered by the British government’s January 1976 removal of Special Category Status (SCS) for paramilitary prisoners.
+Before then, these inmates claimed the status of prisoners of war or political prisoners.
+The removal of SCS infuriated both the prisoners and paramilitary groups because it cast their actions as criminal rather than political or revolutionary.

 The 1972 hunger strike